 Tangible Personal Property

 Tangible personal property is everything other than real estate that is used in a business or rental property.
 Examples of tangible personal property are computers, furniture, tools, appliances, machinery, signs, equipment, leasehold improvements, supplies, and leased equipment.
 Anyone owning Tangible personal property on January 1 must file a tax return by April 1 each year unless you were notified by our office that the filing requirement has been waived.
 Every new business owning tangible personal property on January 1 must file an initial tax return.
 In any year the assessed value of your tangible personal property exceeds $25,000, you are required to file a return.
 Taxpayers who lease, lend or rent property must also file a return.
+If this is your initial year you are filing there is not a minimum value.
+In subsequent years, if the assessed value based on the return is less than $25,000, the requirement to file a return is waived.
+If the assessed value based on the return is greater than $25,000, a return must be filed each year.

 Please note, tangible personal property and the property taxes outlined in the beginning of this blog are two separate items entirely and each must be addressed.
 Generally, the value of your personal property will be below the $25,000 threshold and thus there will be no tax due, however, you are still required to file the initial return in the first year of ownership of the property and typically your accountant, CPA or tax preparer will do this as a component of your tax filing.